Through this section, you will be able to a brief description of the data storage services being provided by PaNOSC’s members.

-Each PaNOSC partner offers long term archiving facilities for storing curated data for 10 years or more.
+PaN facilities offer long-term archiving facilities for storing curated data for 10 years or more.
 This service is made available via the local data catalogues.
-The long term storage capacity varies from a few to many petabytes.
+The long-term storage capacity varies from a few to many petabytes.

 COVID-19 Open Data

-PaNOSC partners support making COVID-19 data available as Open Data.
-Most of them have signed the COVID-19 manifesto to provide COVID-19 related data without restrictions as soon as possible.
+During the COVID-19 pandemic, PaN facilities supported making COVID-19 data available as Open Data.
+Most of them signed the COVID-19 manifesto to provide COVID-19 related data without restrictions as soon as possible.
 The project encourages COVID-19 data to be registered in the EU COVID-19 data portal: https://www.covid19dataportal.org/